ITPS Patriots' Day Symposium

 1:30 – 3:00 p.m., Romita Auditorium, Ryan Library

 Chair: Jean Bauer, Digital Humanities Consultant and Former Research Director, Princeton Center for Digital Humanities.

-- Gary Berton, Coordinator, ITPS, and Lubomir Ivanov, Associate Professor of Computer Science, Iona College, discussing The Authorship Attribution Project (TAP) at the ITPS.
+- Gary Berton, Coordinator, ITPS, and Lubomir Ivanov, Associate Professor of Computer Science, Iona University, discussing The Authorship Attribution Project (TAP) at the ITPS.

 - Will Fenton, Director of Scholarly Innovation at the Library Company of Philadelphia and Creative Director of Redrawing History: Indigenous Perspectives on Colonial America, funded by The Pew Center for Arts and Heritage.

 - Barry Goldberg, Research Fellow, Rockefeller Archive Center and Former Gardiner Post-Doctoral Fellow at the ITPS .